 - Unity, like almost all 3D engines, stores positional information as floating-point numbers.
 The larger the value, the less precise it becomes.
 If the game action is occurring very far from the origin, glitches will become noticeable.
 Unity will give you a warning if object an object’s transform has any coordinate greater than 100,000.
 In our game’s unit system, a player could fly that far in about 30 minutes on impulse drive.
-At warp, they could reach that limit less than 3 minutes.
+Using “fast travel” routes, they could do that in much less time.

 - We want the player to feel like they are exploring a very large, continuous 2D universe, without obvious level loads.

 - There is a performance cost for active GameObjects: their Updates methods, physics calculations, render culling, etc.